 Drinking and watching your cocktail being prepped with a direct view of the Acropolis is one of the most unique experiences you can have in downtown Athens.
 This 10th-floor bar serves amazing signature and classic cocktails in a spectacular setting near the swimming pool.
 Modern luxury is core to the hotel’s philosophy, so get a scoop on how it is defined in Athenian terms.

-A very iconic space formerly known as “Zonars” and hosting over the last century legendary international VIPs has recently been renovated and renamed as Athénée to denote old-school Athenian splendor.
+A very iconic space formerly known as “Zonars” and hosting over the last century legendary international VIPs has been renovated and renamed as Athénée to denote old-school Athenian splendor.
 It looks like the chic lobby of a luxury hotel that serves dinner and fabulous cocktails at the bar.
 “Zonars” opened its doors for the first time back in 1939.
 Greek entrepreneur Karolos Zonaras who was successful in the US envisioned a luxurious Viennese-style café.
-A stone’s throw from Hotel Grand Bretagne it was visited by the same celebrity guests including Sophia Loren, Antony Quinn, and recently Anna Wintour.
+A stone’s throw from Hotel Grand Bretagne, it was visited by the same celebrity guests including Sophia Loren, Antony Quinn, and recently Anna Wintour and Monica Bellucci.
 In a heritage building that seems to be the most expensive real estate lot in the city, history revives.
 Cheers to that revival, its amazing mixologists, and chef!

 As we shared with you in our finest dining article, Feedέλ (a name that reads feed+“el for ellinika” with means “Greek” with Greek characters ‘ελ’) is predominantly a restaurant or gastropub, yet you are highly recommended to sit at the bar and try their ultra-creative cocktails.
-Located behind a garden on a pedestrian area close to Syntagma Square, it is an unconventional choice that pays off.
+Located behind a garden in a pedestrian area close to Syntagma Square, it is an unconventional choice that pays off.
 Its mission is to perfect the art of drink pairing.

 Another classical space on a pedestrian area near Syntagma makes for a great cocktail bar that serves imaginative drinks with a playful touch.
 It is called barstronomy because these delightful cocktails can be accompanied by carefully curated bar food for added comfort in late hours.